RougeWare/Swift-Safe-Pointer/README.md

 * [`MutableSafePointer`](https://github.com/RougeWare/Swift-Lazy-Patterns/blob/SafePointer%20(Swift%20Package)/Sources/SafePointer/SafePointer.swift#L96-L134): A mutable version of `SafePointer`.
 Also lets you provide a did-set listener!

 * And a framework for building your own kinds of pointers!

+## Compatibility ##

+In version `1.0.0`, the key file was located at `./SafePointer (Swift Package)/Sources/SafePointer/SafePointer.swift`.
+Now, it is located at `./Sources/SafePointer/SafePointer.swift`.
+Because the location of the file in the repo changed entirely, the version number was changed to `2.0.0`, although **the API has not changed at all since `1.0.0`**.
+As long as you make your project point to `SafePointer.swift`, it will be precisely the same in `2.0.0` as it was in `1.0.0`.